Office of Admissions

 - Effective July 1, 2011, the United States Department of Education mandates that institutions must determine if each student’s high school diploma is valid and obtained from an entity that provides secondary school education prior to allowing students to receive financial aid.

-- Final, official high school transcripts, copy of GED, copy of HiSET score, or home school affidavit must be received and processed by the Office of Admissions PRIOR to receiving academic advisement and registering for classes.
+- Final, official high school transcripts, copy of GED, copy of HiSET score, or home school affidavit must be received and processed by the Office of Admissions before the start of a student’s first semester of classes.
 Exceptions may be made for students who are in specific programs and/or who meet criteria as determined by the Associate Vice President for Student Affairs.

 - Students who have earned a previous Associate in Arts degree or higher from a regionally accredited institution must submit their final, official high school transcripts before receiving financial aid.